bvr/bvr.github.io/_posts/2023-06-28-encode-url.md

 fragment            :
 ```

-Another useful operation supported by the class is to build relative url to some base, as demonstrated in [Scrape infinity]({% post_url 2023-03-11-scrape-infinity %}) post.
+Another handy feature provided by this class is the ability to build a relative URL based on a given base URL, as I discussed in the [Scrape Infinity]({% post_url 2023-03-11-scrape-infinity %}) post.

 [1]: https://mojolicious.io/
 [2]: https://docs.mojolicious.org/Mojo/URL